misartg/misartg.github.io/_posts/2024-02-08-PDQ-technique-remediation-deployments.md

 PDQ Deploy is clever enough to skip deployments that have 0 members in the targeted group, which is how most of our Remediation Deployments tend to go.

-### Remediation Deployment Ideas ###
+### Ideas ###

 You probably have your own ideas of how this could be used in your area, but we use Remediation Deployments for the following in our environment:

 - Ensuring our enterprise security software is installed and active site-wide.
-We do a few software installs, post-install software configurations and security baseline deployments with this approach.
+We do a half-dozen software installs, some post-install software configurations and some security baselining with this approach.
 - Ensuring our VMware virtual machines have the latest VMware Tools installed.
 - Copying down shared printer drivers for computers that are missing them.
-- Targeting computers that failed to successfully complete their weekly maintenance jobs to try them again near the end of our maintenance windows.
+- Targeting computers that failed to successfully complete their weekly maintenance jobs to try again near the end of our maintenance windows.
 We also have a remediation deployment to force a reboot on machines that require one in our maintenance window as well.

 ---